By Andrew Cohen

-Cases in point: Allaa Mageid ’21, Ian Good ’22, and Rachel Terrell-Perica ’21, and Marta Rocha ’21, each of whom is helping a different small nation assess United Nations Human Rights Council resolutions through field placements at the UNHR Program in Geneva.
+Cases in point: Allaa Mageid ’21, Ian Good ’22, Rachel Terrell-Perica ’21, and Marta Rocha ’21, each of whom is helping a different under-resourced nation assess United Nations Human Rights Council resolutions through field placements at the UNHR Program in Geneva.

 “I was excited for the opportunity to assist as a student legal advisor,” Mageid says.
 “The UNHR Program presented a unique opportunity to practice the international law skills I’ve been cultivating throughout law school in a really practical way.”